daemon-001/Mark-VII/README.md

 * **NLP Models:** Integrated models from multiple NLP providers such as OpenAI, Google Cloud NLP, IBM Watson, and more.
 * **Lottie:** To use high-quality jason-based animations.

-## Installation (Android Smartphone)
+## Installation (Android Smartphones)
-* Download Mark-VII.apk file from repository.
+* Download 'Mark-VII.apk' file from repository.
 * Open the downloaded app.
-* Allow the "Unknown Sources" permission.
+* Allow the 'Unknown Sources' permission.
 * Now install the app.
 * Ready to use.
 (This app is fully dependent on Internet, make sure you are connected to internet)

+## Installation (PC Android Emulators)
+* Download Mark-VII.apk file from repository.
+* Now open APK installer of your emulator and select download .apk file.
+* Make sure your PC is connected to internet.
+* Lounch 'Mark VII' app from emulator's louncher.
+* Ready to use.